-Civic Engagement will reserve and pay for the cost of using Bryn Mawr vans for student groups who have been approved by SGA to receive Civic Engagement transportation funding, or Civic Engagement-sponsored programs only.
+Civic Engagement will reserve and pay for the cost of using Bryn Mawr vans for student groups who have been approved by SGA to receive Civic Engagement transportation funding, or for programs directly sponsored by Civic Engagement.

 Civic Engagement will not reserve or pay for individual students to use vans.

-Students may request to rent one of two types of vans: minivans (seats seven) and large passenger vans (seats eight).
+Students may request to rent one of two types of vans: minivans (seats six passengers in addition to the driver) and large passenger vans (seats seven passengers in addition to the driver).
 Please see the Transportation website.

 All drivers must become Van Certified through the Transportation Department before they are eligible to drive BMC Vans.

 You will need to include the following information:

 - Your name and phone number and the driver’s name and phone number (can be the same person)

 - Time (leaving campus and returning to campus—please account for travel time)

 We cannot guarantee that all requests will be filled, but we work closely with the transportation department to try and meet all students’ needs.

 - After you have placed the request for a reservation, you will receive confirmation of your reservation prior to the event date.
 Confirmation will include the name your reservation is under, so please have that information with you when you pick up your van.